Jane's Addiction (album): Songs

 "Whores", one of the band's earliest songs, was written about Bianca, their first manager who was a prostitute and earned the money for the group to do early shows.
-The stripped-down ballad "I Would For You" (using just Avery on bass and Navarro on synth) was written for Farrell's then-girlfriend Casey Niccoli, with the first five lines of the song on the album (prior to "I'm everybody's slave") entirely unique to that night's performance.
+The stripped-down ballad "I Would for You" (using just Avery on bass and Navarro on synth) was written for Farrell's then-girlfriend Casey Niccoli, with the first five lines of the song on the album (prior to "I'm everybody's slave") entirely unique to that night's performance.
 The song "1%" was introduced on stage at another 1987 show as about Los Angeles gangs, with Perry remarking "the only thing worse than a gang is the government."
 The heavily psychedelic "Chip Away" often closed the group's performances, where the four would all kneel on the floor and bang on a cooler to create its tribal-sounding percussion; when they reunited to perform it in later years, the cooler was replaced by regular drums.
 The electric guitar overdubbed onto the end of the performance for the album was never replicated on stage.

-The debut also featured two covers, "Rock & Roll" by The Velvet Underground, and "Sympathy for the Devil" by The Rolling Stones (retitled "Sympathy"), which represented the eclecticism of the group's influences, moving from classic rock to alternative rock.
-Ironically, Dave Navarro has since revealed "I’ve always hated the Rolling Stones...We did that song as a joke, and it ended up on the record."
+The album also featured two covers, "Rock & Roll" by the Velvet Underground and "Sympathy for the Devil" by the Rolling Stones (retitled "Sympathy"), which represented the eclecticism of the group's influences, moving from classic rock to alternative rock.
+Ironically, Dave Navarro has since revealed "I've always hated the Rolling Stones...We did that song as a joke, and it ended up on the record."
 Nonetheless, in 2012 "Sympathy" was re-recorded in the studio for the soundtrack to an episode of Sons of Anarchy which Navarro appeared in.